-The overall program goal is to implement the storm water program according to the SWMP and permit requirements, including annual reviews each September.
-Annually reviewing the status of implementation for each program element (according to the goals) will provide a way to measure the effectiveness of the program in general.
+The overall program goal is to implement the storm water program according to the SWMP and permit requirements, including annual reviews to be done typically each September.
+Annually reviewing the status of implementation for each program element (according to the goals) will provide a way to measure the effectiveness of the program.